MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

             void onRemovedDevice(QString desc);                //Slot for when a device leaves the network.
     };

-Now, we finished the Control Point implementation in the header file, so let's implement all methods and slots that were declared, the first important thing to do is to implement the constructor method that is going to have all the connects and will start the Device's discovery and the commands Thread.
+Our Control Point header file is ready, so let us implement all methods and slots that were declared.
+The first important thing to do is implementing the constructor method that is going to create all the necessary event connections and start both the Device's discovery and the Thread commands.
 ::
     #include "controlpoint.h"